St Joseph's Church, Pont-Aven: Description

 Descriptive comment: Latin cross with three aisles.
 Sacristy to the north at the fifth bay.
 South porch in alignment with the third bay.
 Western gate in arch inscribed in a front building topped by an open bell tower chamber, cushioned by a hexagonal steeple.
 Structural work in the rubble coated, except the western elevation and window bays and quoins, stone.
 Two lateral chapels, one to the north, and one to the south, at the seventh bay, forming a false transept.
 The nave has seven bays covered with paneling painted blue tie-in.
 Arched vaults directly into the chamfered square pillars.
 The floor is covered with slabs of granite.

+The design is said to be "modern neo-gothic".

+The church was restored in 2003 and 2004 and a new rooster was added at the top because the old one had been riddled with bullet holes and rifle impacts.
+The restoration also included the roof, the stonework of the facade and the bell tower, and the interior paintings.